 Harry twisted to look up at her as she walked up behind him.
 "I love you, mommy."
 He reached up asking to be lifted.

 As she lifted his hair, her fingers rubbed a lump.
-Deftly, she separated the hairs and saw the tiny brown sesame seed-sized parasite, a deer tick.
+Deftly, she separated the hairs and saw the brown, sesame seed-sized parasite, a deer tick.
 She felt nauseous and guilty and thought, "How could I have forgotten to check him last night?"

-It happens.
-Life gets busy and everyone forgets sometimes.
+It happened.
+Life gets busy - everyone forgets sometimes.

 In our area, ticks are part of life and children are more likely to pick up a tick than you are, because they spend more time outside, more time in the grass and may not have the self awareness to notice and remove a tick when they first crawl on.